OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 To display the status of all available Slurm_ partitions use the ``showpartitions`` command (append ``-h`` for help).

-Niflheim contains a number of node partitions with different types of CPU architecture hardware and the corresponding recommended login nodes:
+Niflheim contains a number of node partitions with different types of CPU architecture hardware and the corresponding recommended Login_nodes_:

 .. list-table::
   :widths: 4 8 4 4 4 4 4